jornane/php-saml-sp/README.md

 # Why

-- simpleSAMLphp is the "swiss army knife", we want only SAML 2.0, and only SP functionality and no extensive list of dependencies;
+- simpleSAMLphp is the "swiss army knife", we want only SAML 2.0, and only SP functionality and no extensive list of features/dependencies;
-- we want to have certain functionality configurable from the application at "runtime" which is not possible with e.g. mod_auth_mellon or simpleSAMLphp without hacks;
+- we want to support "at runtime" `AuthnContext` switches, i.e. upgrade to a higher LoA with MFA;
-- mod_auth_mellon depends on Apache
+- mod_auth_mellon depends on Apache;
-- small code base, no dependencies, easy to audit
+- small code base, no dependencies, easy to audit;

 # Features